H-Art-Src/rayMonads/README.md

-Infinite depth of monads with variable connections(functors) between them at any depth.
+Infinite depth of monads (objects) with variable connections (functors) between them at any depth.

-Use mouse wheel to change the depth.
+Use the mouse wheel to change the depth.

 Click any object/connection to select it.